Artist Statement & Biography

-My work is often described by others as playful and sensual regardless of the subject and I think that’s because, no matter what I am painting, I’m inserting myself into the composition like some kind of fluid detective who must uncover the mystery of the blank canvas.
-Like John Cage’s silent symphony, the deliberate absence of sound – or color and texture – is an irresistible invitation.
+My work is often described by others as bold, playful, and sensual regardless of the subject and I think that’s because, no matter what I’m painting, I am inserting myself into the composition like some kind of fluid detective who must uncover the mystery of the blank canvas.
+The blank canvas itself is really a metaphor for the present moment, and like John Cage’s silent symphony, the deliberate absence of sound – or color and texture – is an irresistible invitation.
 One is compelled to react.
-And in that process, to learn, discover, share, grow, and inspire.
+And in that process, to learn, discover, share, and grow.

 Initially, I pursued psychology and was fortunate to co-author a couple of books with past APA President, Dr. Philip Zimbardo.
 His decades of research on how external variables can influence human behavior greatly impacted the lens through which I see the world.
 Thus, the pursuit of both truth and balance has driven my writing and research as much as it has influenced my artwork.

-In 2019, I started my own studio in Boulder, Colorado, where I create large modern paintings and mixed media pieces for private art collectors and businesses alike.
+In 2019, I started an art studio in Boulder, Colorado, where I create large modern paintings and mixed media pieces.
 My paintings have been featured in several publications and have been shown both in the US and abroad.

 Carla Wright Gallery, Denver, Colorado

 Roaring Brook Art, Elmsford, New York